NHL Midseason Awards: Puck Daddy on best players, biggest disappointments

 3 – Erik Karlsson, Ottawa Senators

 Burns is next up for the voters to give him a “lifetime achievement” Norris like the one they recently gave Drew Doughty.
-The good news is that Burns totally deserves consideration for best goalie in the NHL this season with this offensive output, puck possession and increasingly effective defense.
+The good news is that Burns totally deserves consideration for best defenseman in the NHL this season with this offensive output, puck possession and increasingly effective defense.
 Hedman gets the nod for second, doing his best in a chaotic season.
 Karlsson might actually have a better Hart case.

 VEZINA